guidos81/ingesttest/README.md

 # Further installation instructions from Guy Taylor

-Once the framework is installed you'll need to add the project newly created project folder to git and link it to my repository: https://github.com/guidos81/ingesttest
+Once the framework is installed you'll need to add the newly created project folder to git and link it to my repository: https://github.com/guidos81/ingesttest

 Once you're all synced up you should gain a classes directory, extra templates and a few other changes in /src.